alan-oregan/OODP-Project/readme.md

 The program will then *process* the customers transaction using the following *steps*:

-1. The total price is calculated from ordered item prices within **MenuItem ArrayList**.
+1. The total price is calculated from ordered item prices within **src.MenuItem ArrayList**.
 2. The user selects *Cash/Card* transaction.
    - If **cash transaction** then the **amount tendered** will be entered and **change** calculated from the price difference if any.
    - If **card transaction** then the users **card type** *Visa/Master* will be selected.